kamranahmedse/developer-roadmap/content/roadmaps/104-angular/content/101-rxjs-basics/103-rxjs-vs-promises.md

-# Rxjs vs promises
+# RxJS vs Promises

 In a nutshell, the main differences between the Promise and the Observable are as follows:

-the Promise is eager, whereas the Observable is lazy, the Promise is always asynchronous, while the Observable can be either asynchronous or synchronous, the Promise can provide a single value, whereas the Observable is a stream of values (from 0 to multiple values), you can apply RxJS operators to the Observable to get a new tailored stream.
+- The Promise is eager, whereas the Observable is lazy,
+- The Promise is always asynchronous, while the Observable can be either asynchronous or synchronous,
+- The Promise can provide a single value, whereas the Observable is a stream of values (from 0 to multiple values), you can apply RxJS operators to the Observable to get a new tailored stream.

 <ResourceGroupTitle>Free Content</ResourceGroupTitle>